Building a Repertoire

 Section titled “Adding moves”

-The Repertoire Builder shows an interactive board and a variation tree in the Notation panel.
+With a single repertoire selected, the workspace shows an interactive board and a variation tree in the Moves panel.

 Make moves on the board to add them to the repertoire.
 After each move, the tree panel updates to show the new branch.